mwittig/node-milight-promise/README.md

 Support for using the 8-zone controller with CCT bulbs has been added (thanks to @pauleec & @fghekman for testing).
  The 8-zone controller is known to work with current makes of the iBox2 bridge.
 Presumably, it will also work with newer makes of iBox1.
-It did not work with mine, however, which is couple of months old.
+It did not work with mine, however, which is a couple of months old.
 Note, it is not possible to pair a CCT bulb with the 4-zone and the 8-zone controller at the same time.
 As some users reported the control session becomes invalid with their iBox2 bridge after a few minutes the session timeout has been reduced to 30 seconds and it is now configurable also.